An explanation of the different meanings of the English phrasal verb 'take over' from a native speaker, with lots of examples in context

 To voluntarily get or acquire possession of something.

-To carry something from one place to another.
+To carry or transport something from one place to another.

 MEANING 1: Literal